shawn120/Planen-Android/README.md

 # Planen

-A multi-functional, Swiss-Army-knife style, plan manager
+A multi-functional, Swiss-Army-knife style, plan manager app developed with Kotlin native android environment.

-A plan manager app that covers three major kinds of plan types: to-do, deadline, and schedule all in one place.
+Planen covers three major kinds of plan types: to-do, deadline, and schedule all in one place.

+> Planen\
+> [ˈplaːnən]\
+> To plan, to schedule in German

-## Feature hightlights
+## Feature highlights

 - Take three kinds of task type
 - Deadline type can show progress according to the position of today between start day and the due day